James Timlin: Bishop of Scranton

-Retirement and legacy
+Retirement, legacy and death

 After reaching the mandatory retirement age of 75 in 2002, Timlin sent his letter of resignation as bishop of Scranton to Pope John Paul II; the pope accepted it on July 25, 2003.
 Timlin then served as administrator of St. Joseph's Parish in Wilkes-Barre from February to July 2004, when he became rector of Villa St. Joseph in Dunmore, Pennsylvania, the diocesan residence for retired priests.

-On August 14, 2018, a Pennsylvania grand Jury investigation criticized Timlin's handling of sexual abuse allegations against Thomas Skotek, a priest at St Casimir Parish in Freeland, Pennsylvania.
+On August 14, 2018, a Pennsylvania grand jury investigation criticized Timlin's handling of sexual abuse allegations against Thomas Skotek, a priest at St Casimir Parish in Freeland, Pennsylvania.
 Between 1980 and 1985, Skotek had raped and eventually impregnated a teenage girl in the parish.
 In October 1986, after Timlin learned about the crime, he sent Skotek to Saint Luke Institute in Silver Spring, Maryland, for psychological evaluation.
-Timlin wrote to Skotek at Saint Luke on October 9, 1986: "This is a very difficult time in your life, and I realize how upset you are.
+Timlin wrote to Skotek at Saint Luke on October 9, 1986:

+This is a very difficult time in your life, and I realize how upset you are.
 I share your grief. (...)
 With the help of God, who never abandons us and who is always near, when we need him, this too will pass away, and all will be able to pick up and go on living.
-Please be assured that I am most willing to do whatever I can do to help."
+Please be assured that I am most willing to do whatever I can do to help.

 In 1987, after Skotek returned to the diocese, Timlin reassigned him to St. Aloysius Parish in Wilkes-Barre.
 Timlin never notified parishioners in St. Aloysius or civil authorities about Skotek's rape of the girl.
 On December 13, 1989, the diocese sent a payment of $75,000 to the family of the rape victim.
 As part of the settlement, the family had to sign a non-disclosure agreement and liability waiver for both the diocese and Skotek.
 The 2018 grand jury investigation also indicated that Timlin sent a request to the judge sentencing Robert Caparelli, another priest convicted of sexual abuse, asking that he be sent to a church treatment center instead of prison.
-On June 11, 2020, the University of Scranton removed Timlin's name from all of its facilities, renaming its plaza Romero Plaza, after Salvadoran Archbishop Óscar Romero.
+On June 11, 2020, the University of Scranton removed Timlin's name from all of its facilities, renaming its plaza Romero Plaza after Salvadoran archbishop Óscar Romero.